SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### name

-The value of the OSM name tag, after postprocessing to e.g. put in brackets if unsigned.
+The value of the OSM name tag, after the postprocessing described above to e.g. put in brackets if unsigned.

 ### ref